koksha19/SelfAssessment/Skills/JavaScript.md

   - Object: 🖐️ used
   - this: 🖐️ used
   - arrow function: 🖐️ used
-  - async function: 👂 heard
+  - async function: 🖐️ used
-  - call
+  - call: 🖐️ used
-  - bind
+  - bind: 🖐️ used
-  - apply
+  - apply: 🖐️ used
-  - instanceof
+  - instanceof: 🖐️ used
-  - ...spread
+  - ...spread: 🖐️ used
-  - ...rest
+  - ...rest: 🖐️ used
   - typeof: 🖐️ used
-  - destructuring: 👂 heard
+  - destructuring: 🖐️ used
-  - generator: 👂 heard
+  - generator: 🖐️ used
-  - iterator: 👂 heard
+  - iterator: 🖐️ used
-  - async generator
+  - async generator: 👂 heard
-  - async iterator
+  - async iterator: 👂 heard
-  - chaining
+  - chaining: 👂 heard
-  - optional chaining
+  - optional chaining: 👂 heard
-  - IIFE
+  - IIFE: 🎓 known
-  - global
+  - global: 👂 heard
   - globalThis
-  - window
+  - window: 👂 heard
-  - getters and setters: 👂 heard
+  - getters and setters: 🖐️ used
-  - __proto__
+  - __proto__: 👂 heard
-  - prototype
+  - prototype: 🖐️ used
   - equality operators: 🖐️ used
   - logical operators: 🖐️ used
   - bitwise operators: 🖐️ used
   - ternary operator: 🖐️ used
   - void: 🖐️ used
-  - yield
+  - yield: 🖐️ used
-  - await: 👂 heard
+  - await: 🖐️ used
   - template literal
-  - strict mode
+  - strict mode: 🖐️ used
-  - delete: 👂 heard
+  - delete: 🖐️ used
-  - in: 👂 heard
+  - in: 🖐️ used
-  - super: 👂 heard
+  - super: 🖐️ used
-  - Symbol: 👂 heard
+  - Symbol: 🖐️ used
-  - Reflect
+  - Reflect: 👂 heard
 - Statements
   - if: 🖐️ used
   - while: 🖐️ used